Skip to content

 • Add wd dev --session when you need one shared Miniflare environment for Queues.

-• Use one project-level config to connect the two.
+• One project-level config (wrangler-deploy.config.ts) connects the two.